Jon English: Death

 In late February 2016, English was hospitalised due to "unexpected health problems" and was forced to cancel several scheduled performances due to planned surgery for an aortic aneurysm.
-He died following post-operative complications late in the evening of 9 March 2016, 17 days short of his 67th birthday.
+He died following post-operative complications in the late evening hours of 9 March 2016, seventeen days short of his 67th birthday.

 A public memorial service commemorating his life was held at the Capitol Theatre, Sydney on the evening of 4 April 2016.
 The memorial took the form of a tribute concert and included performances by the Foster Brothers, John Paul Young, Simon Gallaher and John Waters among others.

 Interests outside the arts

 English described himself as a "passionate" supporter of the Australian rugby league team Parramatta Eels.
 He also supported the Fitzroy Football Club and launched his Some People album at Dallas Brooks Hall in Melbourne in May 1983 as a benefit for the club.

 He also conducted music software courses at Sydney's Apple headquarters during the '90s.